Mark Royals: Pittsburgh Steelers

-Royals may be best known for a bad punt he kicked in the 1993 AFC wildcard game between the Pittsburgh Steelers and the Kansas City Chiefs on January 8, 1994.
+Royals is also known for a bad punt he kicked in the AFC wildcard game between the Steelers and the Kansas City Chiefs on January 8, 1994.
 Near the end of the fourth quarter with Pittsburgh leading Kansas City by seven points, Royals failed to direct a punt towards a sideline, and instead, punted the ball forward directly towards the line of scrimmage.
 The punt was blocked and recovered by Kansas City.
 With 1:43 remaining in the fourth quarter and on 4th down, Kansas City quarterback Joe Montana threw a touchdown pass to receiver Tim Barnett.
 The ensuing PAT tied the game which then went into sudden death overtime.
 Kansas City kicker Nick Lowery eventually kicked the game winning field goal for the Chiefs eliminating the Steelers from the playoffs.